 1- Opening shot: Legit haseen Pakistani scenery.

-2- Introducing Resham (Syra Shehroz), a doctor living in Karachi with her friends Tanya (Mansha Pasha) and Zain (Osama Tahir), a troubled married couple, on the verge of divorce.
+2- Introducing Resham (Syra Shehroz), a doctor living in Karachi with her friends Tanya (Mansha Pasha) and Zain (Osama Tahir), a troubled married couple, on the verge of divorce, because obviously they have no sense of privacy.

 3- Behold, how Resham greets her father (Behroz Sabzwari) on the phone: